Total Reward Statements

 Where most rewards are measurable, others are harder to quantify.
 This could be flexible working arrangements or career progression opportunities.
 Still, these are an important part of Total Reward.

-What Is A Total Reward Strategy?
+What Is a Total Reward Strategy?

 • Do the benefits you offer fit with your company culture?